symfony/symfony-docs/book/security.rst

 .. tip::

-    When Symfony denies the user access, the user sees an error screen and receives a 403 HTTP status code (``Forbidden``).
+    When Symfony2 denies the user access, the user sees an error screen and receives a 403 HTTP status code (``Forbidden``).
 You can customize the access denied error screen by following the directions in the :ref:`Error Pages<cookbook-error-pages-by-status-code>` cookbook entry